tedneward/Azgaarnoth/Creatures/Spider.md

 >- **Languages** —
 >- **Challenge** 0
 >___
->***Spider Climb.***.
-The spider can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
+>***Spider Climb.*** The spider can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
 >
->***Web Sense.***.
-While in contact with a web, the spider knows the exact location of any other creature in contact with the same web.
+>***Web Sense.*** While in contact with a web, the spider knows the exact location of any other creature in contact with the same web.
 >
->***Web Walker.***.
-The spider ignores movement restrictions caused by webbing.
+>***Web Walker.*** The spider ignores movement restrictions caused by webbing.
 >
 >#### Actions
->***Bite.***.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
+>***Bite.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 1 piercing damage, and the target must succeed on a DC 9 Constitution saving throw or take 2 (1d4) poison damage.
 >

 ---